asciamanna/asciamanna.github.io/_drafts/the-dangers-of-software-metrics.md

 tags: ['extreme programming', 'agile development']
 ---

 This post is a follow up to my article, The Dangers of Development Tools (LINK).
 That article described the problems that typically arise when teams adopt workflow tools.
-Tools like JIRA and VersionOne for example.
+These are tools like JIRA and VersionOne for example.
-One topic I didn't address is that when teams choose to move away from a physical card wall to a workflow tool they typically begin to track lots of meaningless and potentially harmful metrics.
-This happens for a number of reasons:
+One topic I didn't address in that post is that when teams choose to move away from a physical card wall to a workflow tool they typically begin to track a lot of meaningless and potentially harmful metrics.
+This tends to happen for a number of reasons:
-* Tracking tool provided metrics come for free
+* These tools provide a certain level of built-in metric tracking
 * These tools make tracking custom metrics easy
 * These tools recommend tracking these types of metrics

-Collecting metrics may seem like the right thing to do for your organization but I argue more times than not managing agile teams by metrics will devalue your practices and instead push you in a direction that opposes snd violates the agile principles and values.
+Collecting metrics may seem like the right thing to do for your organization but I argue more times than not managing agile teams by metrics will devalue your practices and instead push you in a direction that violates the agile principles and values.
 I'm certainly not saying all metrics are bad.
 But metrics should be collected for very specific purposes, beyond that they are at best a distraction and at worst harming your organization.

 ## What Problem Are We Solving?
-The first question to ask yourself when collecting a metric is what problem are you trying to solve or what specific question are you trying to answer.
+The first question to ask yourself when collecting a metric is what problem are you trying to solve or what specific question are you trying to answer?
 If you can answer those questions then by all means collect the metric.
 If you can't answer that or just want the data to "analyze later" I would strongly recommend avoiding the metric altogether.

+### Transparency

+I've seen many well-intentioned organizations collect these metrics believing that by doing so they are gaining visibility and transparency into the cross-functional development teams.
+Transparency, as we know, is one of the core values of agile software development.
+Again, I would argue that there are other ways to get that kind of transparency.
+Some metrics may be useful but a vast majority are focusing on the wrong things.

 ## Metrics as Retrospective Goals

 While I do believe people should be skeptical of metrics there is one type I see value in.
 If a cross-functional team has a problem that comes out of a retrospective, using a metric to measure the problem and whether any retrospective goals are improving the problem is a very good idea.
 What makes these metrics different are two very important characteristics.
-They are created by the cross-functional team (not being pushed down from above) and they are temporary.
+They are created by the cross-functional team (not being levied against them my the leadership of the organization) and they are temporary.
 Once the goal has been accomplished the team can stop tracking the metric.
+Who better to know how to improve the team than the team actually doing the work.
+They should be having regular retrospectives and continuously improving.

-## Metrics Pushed Down or Cross team Metrics
+## Metrics Pushed Down or Cross Team Metrics
 In contrast, a vast majority of metrics being pushed down to cross-functional development teams by the organizational leadership are problematic.
-Again, in some cases these are well-intentioned attempts to measure things across teams (which, by the way, is a bad idea in itself).
+In some cases the organization wants to measure some things across the different cross-functional teams (which, by the way, is a very bad idea in itself).
 However, these types of metrics put your organization at risk to unravel your agile practices and oppose agile principles.

+### A Symptom of Command & Control

+The biggest problem that I see with these types of metrics is that they are a tell-tale sign of an organization not ready to embrace being an Agile software development organization.
+As organizations adopt agile practices, leadership accustomed to working in an environment where they tell development teams what to do, when to do it, and when the deadline is, start to fear that they are losing too much control.
+They cannot give ownership to the individual cross-function teams.
+So, instead they let them "play at agile" while continuing to operate as a command and control ogranization.
+One way to assert that control is to use metrics to continue to manage the team.
+They collect all kinds of metrics to tell the team to work longer hours, refactor less, create less techincal debt, but write less automated tests because "the client isn't paying us to write test code."

+Even if your organization has embraced agile and doesn't suffer form this problem, leadership-driven metrics are still an issue.

 ### Lacking Team Input
-don't worry what we're goign to do with them just collect it. team knows best what they need to do to improve

-### A Symptom of Command & Control
+Another problem is that these metrics lack the team's input.
+The team would know best what metrics actually matter to them.
+By making the team aware of what problem the organization is trying to solve the team may be able to help come up with a different way to address the problem.

 ### Gaming Metrics
+Ron Jeffries has written an article about managing an agile team via metrics, Do You want Crappy Agile (link)?
+There he discusses that a majority of metrics are useless and will be gamed.

 ### Agile Values at Stake
-They are typically used as a way
-Metrics coming from above is the first step towards unraveling agile.
-Originate usually with the adoption of a workflow tool.
-Coming from above they are usually used to tell teams to do more of one thing and less of the other.
-Teams game this.
-Transparency is lost and so is the team ownership of their work.
+When metrics are used to manage an agile team being asked to do more to increase a metric or decrease a metric the result is a gaming of the metric.
+This ruins transparency on the team further if metrics are used as a way to assert control over a cross-fuctional team the team loses ownership of their work and their ability to self-organize.